git-steven/git-steven.github.io/_posts/2025-08-14-layered-architecture.md

 ## 🧭 The Enduring Idea

 If you’ve ever built an application — microservice, monolith, or hobby script — you’ve probably already used **Layered Architecture**.
-It’s the *grandparent* of nearly every pattern that followed: Clean, Hexagonal, Onion, and even the emerging **Layered Ports Architecture (LPA)**.
+It’s the *grandparent* of nearly every pattern that followed: Clean, Hexagonal, Onion, and even the emerging **Emergent Layer Architecture (ELA)**.

 Despite its age, the model keeps showing up because it delivers exactly what teams need most at the start of any project: